Seq-DeepIPC: Sequential Sensing for End-to-End Control in Legged Robot Navigation

 \paragraph*{Waypoint MAE} Given $N$ local waypoints, $W=\{\mathbf{w}_\ell\}_{\ell=1}^{N}$ and $\hat{W}=\{\hat{\mathbf{w}}_\ell\}_{\ell=1}^{N}$,

 \paragraph*{Control MAE} For robot control $u=(x,y,\theta)\in\mathbb{R}^{3}$,

 \textbf{Online tests (qualitative).} We deploy Seq\mbox{-}DeepIPC on a Unitree legged robot across predefined campus routes that include both asphalt roads and grassy terrain.
 Unlike the wheeled platform used in DeepIPC, the legged robot can safely traverse uneven and semi-structured surfaces without manual intervention.
 We further analyze challenging conditions such as partial GNSS occlusion near tall buildings.
 In these regions, satellite signal degradation perturbs the bearing estimation and consequently the global-to-local coordinate transformation, resulting in gradual navigation drift.
 Qualitative evaluation focuses on visualizing the full perception-to-control pipeline, including RGB inputs, predicted segmentation and depth maps, BEV projections, planned waypoints, and $(x, y, \theta)$ control traces overlaid with the ground-truth GNSS trajectory.
 These visualizations reveal that Seq-DeepIPC produces temporally consistent segmentations and smooth waypoint transitions, leading to stable locomotion even under texture variation and illumination changes.
-Qualitative results are discussed in more detail in Sec.~\ref{sec:qualitative}.